k4cg/matomat/README.md

 Create the matomat.db in /var/matomat/

-You can simple use the install.sh to create the DB and place the files.
+You can simply use the install.sh script to create the DB and place the files.

 Default user is admin with password matomat.